SAP/project-kb/README.md

 of the data they produce and of how they aggregate and consume data from the other sources.

-### What can project "KB" be used for, in practice

-(work in progress)

-Project "KB" consists essentially of two things: a toolkit and a knowledge base.

-The **toolkit** comprises:

-  * `kaybee`, a tool to:
-    - create vulnerability statements; a vulnerability statement is a plain-text file in yaml format that contains data about a given vulnerability, such as the commits that provide a fix for it, a set of notes and references to related Web pages, a list of open-source components that are directly affected by the vulnerability at hand, and so on.
-    - fetch vulnerability statements from one or more remote sources (git repositories)
-    - merge the content of multiple sources of statements, based on a conflict resolution policy
-    - export the result of the merge operation to a variety of different formats
-  * `prospector`, a research prototype to help map vulnerability advisories onto the commits that contain fixes for those vulnerabilities.

-The **knowledge base**, offers a set of vulnerability statements that can be consumed using the `kaybee` tool.

 ## Project KB in a nutshell

 ### Vulnerability data